zkmove/zkmove/README.md

 ## zkMove

 zkMove is a zero-knowledge proof friendly Move language runtime environment.
-It is both a scaling and privacy solution rolled into one.
+We can build scaling and privacy solution based on it.

-### Highlights
+### Overview

-**A zero-knowledge proof-friendly bytecode virtual machine**, to solve zero-knowledge proof programmability and composability problems.
+**A zero-knowledge proof-friendly bytecode virtual machine**, to improve programmability and composability of zk-proof application.

 **Powered by Move language and Halo2**.
 As a new generation of programming language for digital assets, Move guarantees secutiry of assets at the language level.
 Halo2 uses Plonkish arithmetization, fitable for constructing complicated ciruit.
 No trusted setup required